TorgoTorgo/Ghidra-App-Bundle/README.md

 ## Building

 Building is simple, the quickest way to get started is to run `./update.py --dmg`.
-This will download the latest Ghidra by scraping the https://ghidra-sre.org site.
+This will download the latest Ghidra from Github.

 ```bash
 pip3 install -r requirements.txt